Bipolar disorder in children

-Bipolar disorder in children, or pediatric bipolar disorder (PBD), is a rare mental disorder similar to bipolar disorder in adults.
-The diagnosis of bipolar disorder in children has been heavily debated for many reasons, including the potential harmful effects of adult bipolar medication on children.
-PBD has been proposed as an explanation for periods of extreme shifts in mood, called mood episodes.
-These shifts alternate between periods of depression or irritability and periods of abnormally elevated moods, called manic or hypomanic episodes.
+Bipolar disorder in children, or pediatric bipolar disorder (PBD), is a mental disorder characterized by mood episodes similar to adults with bipolar disorder.
+The diagnosis of bipolar disorder in children has been heavily debated due to concerns about diagnostic criteria and the effects of treatment on young patients still in development.

+PBD has been proposed as an explanation for periods of extreme mood swings, called mood episodes.
+These episodes alternate between depression or irritability and highly elevated moods, called manic or hypomanic episodes.
 Mixed mood episodes can occur when someone with PBD experiences depressive and manic symptoms simultaneously.
-PBD mood episodes are different from general shifts in mood experienced by children and adolescents because mood episodes last for long periods of time (i.e. days, weeks, or years) and cause severe disruptions to an individual's life.
-There are three known forms of PBD: bipolar I, bipolar II, and bipolar disorder not otherwise specified (BD-NOS).
-The average age of onset of PBD remains unclear, but the reported age of onset ranges from 5 to 19 years old.
-PBD is typically more severe and has a poorer prognosis than bipolar disorder with onset in late adolescence or adulthood.
+PBD mood episodes differ from general mood swings experienced by children and adolescents, as mood episodes may persist over an extended period of several weeks or years, and may cause severe disruptions to an individual's life.

+There are three known forms of PBD, namely bipolar I, bipolar II, and bipolar disorder not otherwise specified (BD-NOS).
+The average age of onset of PBD remains unclear; reported ages range from 5 to 19 years old.
+PBD is typically more severe and has a poorer prognosis than cases of bipolar disorder with onset in late adolescence or adulthood.

-Since 1980, the DSM has specified that the criteria for bipolar disorder in adults can also be applied to children with some adjustments based on developmental differences.
-Genetics and environment are considered risk factors for the development of bipolar disorder, but the exact cause is currently unknown.
-Diagnosis of bipolar disorder requires evaluation by a professional, and diagnosis of PBD typically requires more in-depth observation due to children's inability to report symptoms properly.
+Since 1980, the DSM has specified that the criteria for bipolar disorder in adults can also apply to children, with some adjustments based on developmental differences.
+Genetics and environment are considered risk factors for the development of bipolar disorder, however the specific cause is currently unknown.
+Like bipolar disorder, PBD diagnosis requires professional evaluation and often extensive observation, as children may not articulate their own symptoms as reliably or as accurately as adults.

 Causes

 While there is limited understanding of the development of bipolar disorder, research shows that there are many environmental and biological risk factors.
 Family history is a strong predictor of childhood development of bipolar disorder, with genetics contributing to risk by up to 50%.
 However, family history does not lead to a certain diagnosis of PBD in a child.
 Only 6% of children with parents diagnosed with bipolar disorder also have bipolar disorder.
 Still, children of parents with bipolar disorder should be monitored, especially if they exhibit sleep disturbances and symptoms of anxiety disorders early on.
-Other factors that can contribute to PBD include substance use disorder and childhood adversity such as abuse or school trauma.
+Other factors that can contribute to PBD include substance use disorder and childhood adversity, such as abuse or school trauma.